-All applicants must have Qualified Teacher Status (QTS).
+All applicants must have one of the following:

-The National Award for Special Educational Needs (SEN) Coordination is a mandatory course for new SENCOs and for SENCOs presently working in this role.
-The award must be achieved within 3 years of being appointed.
-The course is available to SENCOs working in Buckinghamshire and Oxfordshire schools only.
+The National Award for Special Educational Needs (SEN) Coordination is a mandatory course for new SENCOs and the award must be achieved within 3 years of being appointed.
+All school staff in the role of SENCo will have completed the NQT induction period in full before applying (SEND Regs 2014).

-Please contact the Programme Administrator at email@example.com to register your interest.
+Please contact the Programme Administrator at firstname.lastname@example.org to make an enquiry about the course.

 Months of entry